By Save the Children and Sarah James AKF (UK)

 Indeed, she was not the only one who was enthused by the opportunity – Nadia attests that on learning about the establishment of the school she “immediately informed all my friends”, who were equally excited about the possibilities that a quality education would open up to them.

 The STAGES II programme, funded by DFID and its Girls’ Education Challenge scheme, runs in 16 provinces in Afghanistan through the dedicated work of several organisations working in partnership and led by the Aga Khan Foundation.
 In Nadia’s home district, Khancharbagh, Save the Children, one of the consortium partners, works to provide educational opportunities to more than five hundred girls.
-By establishing community schools in local areas, providing resources and libraries, training more and more female teachers and engaging with Shuras and the local community about the benefits of educating young women, these organisations have brought together more than 351,000 Afghan people to help improve girls’ education since 2013.
-This includes 135,000 girls, 110,000 boys, 6,000 teachers and 100,000 community members.
+By establishing community schools in local areas, providing resources and libraries, training more and more female teachers and engaging with Shuras and the local community about the benefits of educating young women, these organisations have brought together more than 400,000 Afghan people in over 1000 communities to help improve girls’ education since 2013.
+This includes over 215,000 girls and 175,000 boys, and more than 5,000 teachers.

 Of course, there is more work to be done, with an estimated 3.5 million children in Afghanistan still without access to a formal education and 60% of them girls.
 There are many others just like Nadia who given the opportunity could go on to become invaluable community members able to make better, smarter decisions that benefit everyone.
 At least in Arabshah, this is no longer a problem, as Shura leader Abdul Malik Khan confirms: